chachik/chachik.github.io/_posts/2019-10-07-mvp-for-mobile.md

 ---
 layout: post
 title:  "What is the fastest way to create MVP for mobile?"
+short_title:  "The fastest way to create a mobile MVP"
 categories: [ Technologies for startups ]
 tags: [software development, startup, mvp, native apps, hybrid apps, chatbots, adaptive web]
 image: images/mvp_for_mobile.jpg